ropensci-archive/docs/install.md

 http://jenkins.ropensci.org/github-webhook/
 ```

 The webhook will trigger builds for existing jobs with a matching repository URL.
+To make the build logs public, go to __Manage Jenkins__ > __Configure Global Security__ and check the box for __anonymous read access__.
+Or alternatively: check "matrix based security" for fine grained security settings.

 ## Docker Permission Problems